Homemade Pretzels Without Yeast

 • Lightly flour a wooden or kitchen surface.
 Add a tablespoon of flour onto the ball of dough.
 Transfer the ball of dough onto the floured surface.
 Press the ball down and divide into 8 pieces.
 Roll each piece of dough into a long, thin, sausage shape.
 Fold the corners over to form a pretzel shape.
 Place on the lined tray.
 Repeat the process, flouring the surface in between each one.

-• Brush the tops of each pretzel with either butter, milk, oil, or water.
+• Brush the tops of each pretzel with either butter, milk, or oil.
 Sprinkle with coarse salt and bake for 20-22 minutes, or until golden.
 Allow pretzels to cool on the pan completely.

 Notes